 EXPECT THE IMPOSSIBLE AGAIN.

 A thief (Thandie Newton) infiltrates renegade agent Sean Ambrose’s (Dougray Scott) home; Ethan Hunt’s (Tom Cruise) mission is to prevent Ambrose’s lethal virus from spreading all over the world.
 Robert Towne may have had a homage in mind (a nicer way of saying that he steals), because the screenplay of this sequel echoes Hitchcock’s classic Notorious (1946); Robert Towne clearly had a homage in mind, which isn’t a bad idea.
 Still, all things considered this is huge letdown from the original, and I could certainly do without director John Woo’s pigeons in slow motion, but Cruise’s opening cliffhanger is nevertheless terrific and there are a few treats to be had along the way, including the leads’ sexy rapport.

 2000-U.S. 126 min.
 Color.
 Widescreen.
-Produced by Tom Cruise, Paula Wagner.
 Directed by John Woo.
 Screenplay: Robert Towne.
 Cast: Tom Cruise (Ethan Hunt), Thandie Newton (Nyah Nordoff-Hall), Dougray Scott (Sean Ambrose), Ving Rhames, Richard Roxburgh, John Polson… Brendan Gleeson.
 Cameo: Anthony Hopkins.

-Trivia: According to Towne, Woo had written the action scenes even before work began on the screenplay.
+Trivia: Co-produced by Cruise.
+According to Towne, Woo had written the action scenes even before work began on the screenplay.
 Followed by Mission: Impossible III (2006).